dashaub/PBDP/hw2/Shaub_David_HW2.md

 ```
 When our application inserts a record, we will generate a hash of the data to uniqely identify that record.

 Now run two instances concurrently of our program--one handlings files 1 and 2 and the other handling files 3 and 4.
-Note that we run sudo so it can connect to the sever, but in production we would instead designate username/password credentials:
+Note that we run with `sudo` so it can connect to the MariaDB sever, but in production we would instead designate username/password credentials to avoid granting excess privileges to the process:
 ```
 sudo python hw2_problem5.py --startingFile 1 & sudo python hw2_problem5.py --startingFile 3
 ```